aeimskei/reactjs_notes/10_props/README.md

 export default App;
 ```

-## How to Access Class-based Components Us
+## How to Access Class-based Components Use in Child Component

 We access those in Class-based components automatically from ```this.props```. ```this``` references in the component and ```.props``` is to access the props object on this component.